akuma-phawx/Armada/README.md

 Vue (with Vuex) has been used for the frontend, PhpSymfony 5 for the backend, with JWT as the authentication tool.
 The application has many security holes, it has not been customized (e.g. css, responsiveness) and it has a loot of room for improvement, but still it fills its main purpose.

+To run the app:

+1. `cd client` and `npm run serve`
+2. On another terminal `cd server` and `symfony server:start` OR `php -S localhost:8000 -t public`
+3. I personally used MySQL since i had XAMPP already installed.
+Make sure you have it running!

 ## <span style="color:gold">**[ BACKEND ]**</span>

 Creating new Symfony Project with: <br>